My first day at the Elephant Nature Park in Thailand and life just couldn’t get any better. I was so in my happy place!

-I got picked up at my hotel at 8am and taken, eventually, to the ENP office to get processed, given a tee-shirt and a water bottle in a sling… must be hydrated at all times.
-The office was full of people all excited about going to the park for a day, a night, 1 week or 2 and full of animals excited about having all those excited people around!
+I got picked up at my hotel at 8am by their shuttle and taken (eventually) to the ENP office to get processed, given a tee-shirt and a water bottle in a sling (must be hydrated at all times).
+The office was full of people all excited about going to the park and full of animals excited about having all those excited people around!
 Happy chaos!

-The realization of how strong these animals are is a gradual one for me, like when they leaned into me for starters.
-A big one was when I am feeding them.
-They curl their trunks inward at the tip, creating a cup.
-I place the fruit in it and they wrap their trunks around my hand for a moment.
+The realization of how strong these animals are was a gradual one for me.
+Intellectually I knew it but to really know you need to experience it first hand.
+Like when they leaned into you for starters.
+Another lesson was while I was feeding them.
+They curl their trunks in at the tip, creating a cup.
+I placed the fruit in it and they wrapped their trunks around my hand for a moment.
 The strength is staggering and that’s when they are being gentle!
-The staff and the mahots are ever vigilent of our safety and are always quick to whisk us away from any danger before it can happen.
-After all a dead tourist is not a happy one, not to mention the bad press.
+The staff and the mahouts are more vigilant for our safety than we are and are quick to whisk us away from any potential danger.
+After all a dead tourist does not make for good press.

-The local village elders and shamen performed a ritual for us newbies where we were blessed and given good luck as a welcome.
-They asked for 4 volunteers and when no one was jumping up for the last spot, I grabbed it!.
-We sat facing each other with the Shaman at the head, chanting and sprinking water using a flower.
-Then one by one he wrapped our wrists (left for women, right for men) and knotted them with white twine.
-We are to leave them on for 7 days to get the maximum luck, but no longer.
-As he was chanting after the twine tying, the elders were doing the same for all the people here.
-Later when I was going to my room after dinner I could hear him nearby still chanting.
+That night the local village elders and shaman performed a blessing and luck ritual for us newbies to welcome us.
+They asked for four volunteers and when no one was jumping up for the last spot, I grabbed it!.
+We sat on cushions on the floor facing each other with the Shaman at the head, chanting and sprinkling water on us with a flower.
+Then one by one he wrapped our wrists (left for women, right for men) with white twine and knotted them.
+We were to leave them on for seven days to get the greatest luck – but no longer.
+Then, while he continued to chant, the elders moved around the room performing the same ritual for everyone.

 After dinner that night I walked back to my room through the parking lot, which was the only lit area on the way to my room.
 It was the purview of most of the 200 cats who called ENP home.
 As I crouched to pet everyone, I listened to the shaman still chanting somewhere in the valley.